-Rolling up to a café, or koffiehuis, and simply asking for a joint won’t get you very far in the Dutch capital.
-Get a hit of Culture Trip’s recommendations for where to find marijuana in Amsterdam…
+Rolling up to a café, or koffiehuis, and simply asking for a joint won’t get you very far in Amsterdam.
+Get a hit of Culture Trip’s recommendations for where to find marijuana in the Dutch city…

 Amsterdam shares a long history with cannabis, and against all odds, has come to accept the little green plant as a permanent resident.
 This tumultuous relationship has often revolved around the city’s iconic ‘coffeeshops’ – smokey cafés where cannabis can be exchanged legally.
 These establishments are spread throughout the city, with most of their numbers concentrated inside of De Wallen.

 First things first, you can only buy cannabis at a coffeeshop.
 It’s important to remember that it’s considered poor etiquette to smoke a joint on a regular café terrace or in other public places – especially restaurants where food is being consumed.

 If it’s your first time trying marijuana, take it slow.
 The effects of cannabis can take some time to kick in, and you’ll want to pace yourself.
 Don’t smoke half a joint, assume it hasn’t worked, and then finish it – you could be in for a rude awakening if you’re not used to being high.
 If smoking isn’t for you, try a space cake (but remember that they take effect even more slowly).

 To help you navigate the city’s countless coffeeshops, here’s the Culture Trip edit of some its more memorable cannabis vendors.
 Don’t be afraid to ask the staff at these venues for help, as they tend to be very knowledgeable and can help you with whatever type of high you’re looking for.